 Capture Your Features, Benefits & Beyond

-In the natural products industry running an herbal apothecary, I was adept at explaining the features and benefits of my herbal products.
+In my career in natural & organic brands and running an herbal apothecary, I was adept at explaining the features and benefits of my herbal products.
 They came easily—features of my healing salves included being made from hand-harvested organic plants and professionally blended into a reliable skin ointment.
 Benefits included quick topical healing for rashes, itches and wounds; great natural scent; portable; and so much more.

 Why Features & Benefits?